abrady/VulkanRenderer/README.md

 TODOS (Closed)
 * why does each actor's mesh need its own descriptorset again? because of how I'm doing instancing: the xform for each actor is offset from 0 from the SSBO xform buf.
 This could just be one big buffer that we use an instance offset for as well (and that's probably the 'right' way to do it), this is just how I did it
 * glslc includes must be a thing, I should look into that for some constants/lighting functionality
+* it feels like the descriptor set layout could inform the descriptor pool allocator and descriptor set updater...
+    * maybe we can have an 'addVertexBindings' for VulkPipelineBuilder that just does that boilerplate.